 What is the Difference between Bounce Rate vs Exit Rate?

-Before deep-diving, let first clarify the actual definition of both in separate with detail explanation.
+Before deep-diving, let first clarify the actual definition of both in separate with detailed explanation.

 But if willing to learn the summary then do check out this quick video.